Thailand survivor recalls hiding for six hours during shooting rampage

 Hundreds attended a candlelight vigil Sunday in the Nakhon Ratchasima province of Thailand in memory of 29 people who were killed in a shooting rampage that began Saturday at a military barracks and ended the next day at a nearby mall.

-Mourners gathered at the statue of “Lady Mo” or Thao Suranari to console each other and pay tribute to those killed in the attack.
-Ya Mo is an historic heroine who unified and protected residents from an invasion in 1820s.
+Mourners gathered at the statue of "Lady Mo," or Thao Suranari, to console one another and pay tribute to those killed in the attack.
+Ya Mo is a historic heroine who unified and protected residents from an invasion in 1820s.

-Among those in the crowd was Montagan Nukdai, 28, a waitress at a local restaurant, who was still shaken after she and others sheltered inside the building during the shooting and made it out safely.
+Among those in the crowd was Montagan Nukdai, 28, a waitress at a restaurant, who was still shaken after she and others who sheltered inside the building during the shooting made it out safely.

 Gunman killed by police after deadly rampage at Thailand mallFeb.
 9, 202001:22